 On 9 June, a day before the launch of the Soviet main offensive, most of the 13th Air Army’s 1,600 warplanes undertook a major aerial assault.
 At the same time, artillery units of the Leningrad Front and ships of the Baltic Fleet shelled Finnish positions for 10 hours.
 Though it was ensconced in well-fortified positions, the Finnish army was taken by surprise and morally undermined to the extent that many Finnish units retreated and lost thousands of men to desertion.

-On 10 June, on the right wing of the Leningrad Front’s sector, General Leytenant (from 18 June General Polkovnik) Dmitri N. Gusev’s 21st Army, spearheaded by General Leytenant Nikolai P. Simoniak’s XXX Guards Corps, opened the offensive on the Valkeasaari sector, which was defended by 1st Regiment of Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Division.
+On 10 June, on the right wing of the Leningrad Front’s sector, General Leytenant (from 18 June General Polkovnik) Dmitri N. Gusev’s 21st Army, spearheaded by General Leytenant Nikolai P. Simoniak’s XXX Guards Corps, opened the offensive on the Valkeasaari sector, which was defended by 1st Rykmentti (regiment) of Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Divisioona (division).
 During the day, the Soviet attackers took the front-line trenches and destroyed fortifications, shattering the Finns' first defence line in this key breakthrough sector.
-On 13 June, the 21st Army’s offensive reached the partially completed 'VT-Linie', which had been breached at Kuuterselkä by 15 June.
+On 13 June, the 21st Army’s offensive reached the partially completed 'VT-linja', which had been breached at Kuuterselkä by 15 June.
 Despite the fact that their line had been broken, the Finns defended stubbornly and managed to delay further Soviet advances.

 Suomen marsalkka Carl Gustaf Emil Mannerheim, the Finnish commander-in-chief, had meanwhile requested German assistance, and on 17 June the warplanes of Oberstleutnant Kurt Kuhlmey’s Gefechtsverband 'Kuhlmey' arrived in Finland, followed on 21 June by the armoured vehicles of Hauptmann Hans Wilhelm Cardeneo’s 303rd Sturmgeschützbrigade (at half strength) and also by Generalmajor Hero Breusing’s 122nd Division.
 The Germans also supplied new Panzerfaust and Panzerschreck anti-tank weapons for issue to Finnish troops.

-On 21 June the Stavka ordered continued attacks on the defences of the sector between Imatra and Virojoki via Lappeenranta on the 'Salpa-Linie'.
-Another group of forces was also to attack to the north in the direction of Käkisalmi (Russian Priozersk) and surround the Finns defending the eastern part of the 'VKT-Linie' while preparations were completed for an advance toward Kotka, Kouvola and the Kymi river.
+On 21 June the Stavka ordered continued attacks on the defences of the sector between Imatra and Virojoki via Lappeenranta on the 'Salpa-linja'.
+Another group of forces was also to attack to the north in the direction of Käkisalmi (Russian Priozersk) and surround the Finns defending the eastern part of the 'VKT-linja' while preparations were completed for an advance toward Kotka, Kouvola and the Kymi river.

 On the same day the Finnish government asked for Soviet peace terms.
 Delivered on the following day, the response demanded a Finnish capitulation before any conditions could be presented.
 This created confusion in the Finnish government, where some senior politicians, including President Risto Ryti and Foreign Minister Väinö Tanner, were willing to repeat the inquiry about conditions and others remained opposed to capitulation.
 During the meeting Mannerheim was called, and stated that the Soviet demand constituted an unconditional surrender.
 When it was recalled that the negotiation journey undertaken by Juho Paasikivi, the minister without portfolio, to Moscow in March 1944 at the instigation of the Soviet ambassador in Stockholm was merely a pretext for the Soviets to attempt to dictate terms, the Finnish government decided to interpret the Soviet response as a demand for unconditional surrender.
 It seemed that after the Finns' refusal to accept the Soviet proposals in April 1944 as they included impossibly severe reparation demands, Finland was to be offered only unconditional surrender.